Families line up outside Florida chiropractor’s office to get medical exemption forms for school mask mandate

 The mask mandate in Sarasota County schools went into effect on Monday and, while the district says compliance so far has been good, they are dealing with a few challenges vetting medical exemption forms.
-As the district works through the exemptions to make sure they’re valid and correct, some parents are voicing concerns over the local chiropractor, who confirms to 8 On Your Side he’s signed dozens of exemption forms in the past week.
+As the district works through the exemptions to make sure they’re valid and correct, some parents are voicing concerns over the local chiropractor, who confirms he’s signed dozens of exemption forms in the past week.

-Paulina Testerman says she was in disbelief when she heard claims that Twin Palms Chiropractic was offering up mask exemptions to anyone who wanted one.
+Paulina Testerman was in disbelief when she heard claims that Twin Palms Chiropractic was offering up mask exemptions to anyone who wanted one.
 Her family went to check things out for themselves.

 “We were in and out, came in, signed a clipboard and handed a sheet,” Testerman said.
 “Nobody asked to see our children.
 The forms were pre-signed, there was a stack behind the counter and they were just passed out.”